 The New Jersey Defense Association elected Ryan to serve on the 2018-2020 Rules term for the Model Civil Jury Charge Committee, a standing committee of the New Jersey Supreme Court which prepares and updates model civil jury charges to be useful to trial judges and litigants to instruct juries.

 Ryan has served as an NJDA Board Member since 2015, and is the current chair of the Public Relations/Social Media committee, and is also Co-Vice Chair to the NJDA Appellate Division Committee.
-He is also currently serving as the NJDA’s Treasurer/Secretary for the 2019-2020 term.
+He is also currently serving as the NJDA’s President-Elect for the 2020-2021 term.

 Committed to public service and a leader in the community, Ryan is involved in complex guardianship and estate matters in the Superior Court of New Jersey, Chancery Division, Probate Part, as a court-appointed attorney representing the interests of allegedly incapacitated persons.
 He additionally represents individuals seeking citizenship in the United States from KIND (Kids in Need of Defense) and abused women in domestic violence and family matters seeking protection from Partners for Women and Justice.
 Ryan’s extensive pro bono work has been nationally recognized by KIND twice – Ryan was named pro bono attorney of the month in 2017, and he was presented with the 2018 pro bono award.